Last Updated on 28 January 2024 by Rebecca

 It’s compact in size and is easily portable

-When it comes to dry toilets, the Wrappon Green is a great toilet system when you’re camping or living life off-grid and need somewhere to do your business.
+When it comes to dry toilets, the Wrappon Green toilet is a great toilet system when you’re camping or living life off-grid and need somewhere to do your business.

 Instead of using water or any chemicals, this portable toilet relies on an electromechanical system that is controlled by a remote.